jeryjs/Userscripts/Superset/Readme.md

 4. **Usage**
    Navigate to any Superset Assessments page.
 The script automatically injects a side panel where you can select an AI model and generate answers.
-   - You can test this script on any practice page.
+   - You can test this script on any practice assessment page.

 ## Troubleshooting